mqAncientHistory/cityOfRome/_posts/2018-11-01-ZoeSimsMarket.md

 {% include lightbox.html
 caption="*Figure 6.* Ceiling groin vaults inside the *Aula*.
-Photo by [Carole Raddato](https://www.flickr.com/photos/carolemage/8070768329/), used under CC BY-SA 2.0" image="Markets/TMFigure6.jpg" width="4288"
+Photo by [Carole Raddato](https://www.flickr.com/photos/carolemage/8070768329/), used under CC BY-SA 2.0." image="Markets/TMFigure6.jpg" width="4288"
 height="3216" %}

 <h1 id="whos-the-boss">Who’s the Boss?</h1>
 <p>When it comes to building complex structures like Trajan’s Market, questions arise about how the Romans managed to plan, organize and execute their elaborate constructions.
 This leads us to the subject of architects and builders, particularly the role of construction teams and the effectiveness of building laws.</p>
-<h1 id="architect-v.-builder">Architect v.
-Builder</h1>
+<h1 id="architect-v.-builder">Architect vs Builder</h1>
 <p>The relationship between architect and builder is an indicator of the success of imperial building programs.
-Although we do not know exactly who or how the jobs were assigned, Roman author and architect, Vitruvius offers us some clues.
+Although we do not know exactly how the jobs were assigned, Roman author and architect, Vitruvius, offers us some clues.
 Vitruvius designed and supervised his own projects (<a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0073%3Abook%3D5%3Achapter%3D1%3Asection%3D6">Vitr.
 5.1.6</a>), however he suggests that in some cases, architects would take the advice of workers (<a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0073%3Abook%3D6%3Achapter%3D8%3Asection%3D10">Vitr.
-6.8.10</a>) Whilst this implies that architects were typically the supervisors of a site, it also shows flexibility within the Roman workforce and positive exchanges between builders and architects.
+6.8.10</a>).
+Whilst this implies that architects were typically the supervisors of a site, it also shows flexibility within the Roman workforce and positive exchanges between builders and architects.
 In terms of building safety, it was the responsibility of the <em>redemptor</em><a href="#fn6" class="footnote-ref" id="fnref6"><sup>6</sup></a> or the client, not the architect, to make sure a structure was stable <span class="citation" data-cites="Lancaster3">(Lancaster <a href="#ref-Lancaster3">2000</a>: 764)</span>.
 The <em>probatio</em><a href="#fn7" class="footnote-ref" id="fnref7"><sup>7</sup></a> of Trajan’s Market would have been critical a position, as he must be certain that all levels and elements (stairs, vaults, walls) were safe and secure for the public <span class="citation" data-cites="Lancaster3">(Lancaster <a href="#ref-Lancaster3">2000</a>: 765)</span>.</p>
 <h1 id="laws">Laws</h1>
 <p>By looking at legal documents, we are able to see how the administration process assisted the development of buildings like Trajan’s Markets.
 According to ancient sources, building codes regulated the construction of both public and private structures (<a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Frontinus/De_Aquis/text*.html#2.119">Frontin. <em>Aq</em>.
 2.119</a>).
 The Digest of Justinian, a compendium of writings about Roman law under the Emperor Justinian I, describes the roles of Roman <em>redemptors</em>, demonstrating the importance of planning and regulation for buildings in Rome (<a href="https://droitromain.univ-grenoble-alpes.fr/Anglica/D50_Scott.htm#VIII"><em>Dig</em>.
 50.8.2.11</a>; <a href="https://droitromain.univ-grenoble-alpes.fr/Anglica/D50_Scott.htm#X">50.10.2.1</a>).
-The contracts - <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/secondary/SMIGRA*/Obligationes.html"><em>stipulatio</em></a> and <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/secondary/SMIGRA*/Locatio.html"><em>locatio</em> <em>conductio</em></a> were most common during this time, with the former referring to an oral agreement and the latter, a more detailed arrangement, which outlined skill, labour and cost.
-Without these laws, Romans would not have been able to co-ordinate and construct grand-scale projects like, Trajan’s Markets.</p>
+The contracts - <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/secondary/SMIGRA*/Obligationes.html"><em>stipulatio</em></a> and <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/secondary/SMIGRA*/Locatio.html"><em>locatio</em> <em>conductio</em></a> - were most common during this time, with the former referring to an oral agreement, and the latter a more detailed arrangement, which outlined skill, labour and cost.
+Without these laws, Romans would not have been able to co-ordinate and construct grand-scale projects like Trajan’s Markets.</p>

 <h1 id="construction-teams">Construction Teams</h1>
 <p>Both written and archaeological evidence indicates that groups of different builders constructed Trajan’s Market.
 According to ancient writers (<a href="https://www.poetryintranslation.com/PITBR/Latin/StatiusSilvaeBkIV.php#anchor_Toc317239405">Stat. <em>Silv</em>.
 4.3.40-53</a>; <a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0073%3Abook%3D7%3Achapter%3D1%3Asection%3D3">Vitr.
 7.1.3</a>; <a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0073%3Abook%3D7%3Achapter%3D3%3Asection%3D10">7.3.10</a>), builders generally worked in small groups called <em>decuria</em> <span class="citation" data-cites="BroekaertandZuiderhoek">(Broekaert and Zuiderhoek <a href="#ref-BroekaertandZuiderhoek">2013</a>: 328)</span>.
 Trajan’s Market would have required several building teams in order to tackle such a grand space.
 Fluctuations between the heights of <em>bipedalis</em> courses along the hemicycle facade indicate that more than one building team constructed Trajan’s Market.
 If you look closely at the hemicycle walls, you can find disruptions in the brick bond patterns, suggesting that masons would have worked side by side, regularly bringing the walls back into alignment.
 Today, masons call these discrepancies ‘pigs,’ an interesting name for an adjusted brick piece <span class="citation" data-cites="Lancaster2">(Lancaster <a href="#ref-Lancaster2">1998</a>: 291)</span>.</p>